Lelio-Brun/Obelisk/README.md

 #### HTML
 The HTML file uses internal CSS stylesheet which allows one to customize the output (in a poorer way than in the `latex` mode).
+The stylesheet uses `content` properties for some parts of the grammar by default (`-css` option), to make it modular and easily modifiable, but then some symbols are not treated as content and, for example, are not copy-pastable.
+Use the `-nocss` option to disable the use of such properties.

 ### Example
 Here are the different formats output obtained by **Obelisk** from its own [parser](src/parser.mly).